demisto/content-docs/content-repo/extra-docs/packs/Rapid-Breach-Response.md

 ![image](https://raw.githubusercontent.com/demisto/content-docs/4da8f27ab1863b7100396bdfa2d2bb6671886a45/docs/doc_imgs/reference/RapidBreachResponseLayout/Hunting_Results.png)

 ### Automations - Dynamic Sections
+The pack includes scripts to enhance the visualization of incidents within the layout, ensuring that analysts have a clear and effective view of all relevant data.

 The following new dynamic sections are available from Cortex XSOAR 6.0.0.

 - **RapidBreachResponse-RemainingTasksCount-Widget** - Shows the updated number of remaining tasks.